-Hadoop is an Apache open source framework written in java that allows distributed processing of large datasets across clusters of computers using simple programming models.
+Hadoop is an Apache open source framework written in Java that allows distributed processing of large data sets across clusters of computers using simple programming models.
 A Hadoop frame-worked application works in an environment that provides distributed storage and computation across clusters of computers.
-Hadoop is designed to scale up from single server to thousands of machines, each offering local computation and storage.
+Hadoop is designed to scale up from a single server to thousands of machines, each offering local computation and storage.